This post may contain affiliate links. Please read my privacy policy.

 Authentic Ayam Masak Merah Recipe

 What’s really cool is that this dish, once reserved for Malay weddings and Hari Raya celebrations, especially in Kedah, is now commonly found at Malay food stalls and nasi kandar shops across Malaysia.
-Just mentioning it brings back memories of festive gatherings, with its rich sauce and tender chicken always taking center stage at celebrations.
+Just mentioning it brings back memories of festive gatherings, with its rich sauce and flavorful chicken always taking center stage at celebrations.

 Why This Recipe Is A Must-Try